 The salt water flush is most effective if you perform it first thing in the morning on an empty stomach.
 If you do it later in the day, just make sure you haven’t eaten anything in the past one to two hours.
 Ideally, perform the flush before you eat breakfast, but be careful if you plan to leave the house or exercise in the morning — you’ll have a strong desire to go to the bathroom shortly after and might have a queasy stomach after the flush.

 Some people recommend doing the flush around 7 a.m., but this depends when you wake up and what your schedule is like.
-The key here is to drink the mixture — check out my homemade salt water flush recipe — when there’s not much else in your system — this way you absorb the solution as much as possible and get the most “cleansing” effects.
+The key here is to drink the mixture (check out my homemade salt water flush recipe, which only takes about five minutes to prepare) when there’s not much else in your system.
+This way you absorb the solution as much as possible and get the most “cleansing” effects.

 How often should you perform a salt cleanse?
-You can do an initial period of several flushes in a row if you’d like but not every day.
+You can do an initial period of several flushes in a row if you’d like — but not every day.
 Occasionally doing a salt flush can be a safe and therapeutic way to cleanse your system, but doing it too often will result in problems balancing electrolytes and side effects that can be dangerous (dehydration, dizziness, blood pressure changes, muscle weakness, fatigue, etc.).
 Every few weeks seems to be best, which gives your body enough time to recalibrate and repopulate your microbiome with good bacteria afterward.
+Check with your health care provider first if you have any health conditions or if you are taking medications.

 Trouble-Shooting a Sea Salt Flush